voodoo3300/python_plentymarkets_api/docs/API_reference.md

 #### Orders <a name='get-order-section'></a>

+##### plenty_api_get_pending_reorders: <a name='get-pending-reorders'></a>

+Pull all reorders that have not been closed.

+[*Optional parameter*]:

+The **sender** parameter takes the ID of a contact in Plentymarkets, which in the case of a reorder should be a producer/supplier.
+The **receiver** parameter takes the ID of a warehouse in Plentymarkets.

+[*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

+---

 ##### plenty_api_get_orders_by_date: <a name='get-orders-by-date'></a>

 By default, the *start* date is set to **yesterday** and the *end* date is set to **today**.
 You can adjust the date range by providing a string representation in one of the following formats for either both or one of these parameters.